JOHNNYMACONNY/ybf-studio/docs/color_palette_enhancement_plan.md

 4. **Develop Component Library** with new color system
 5. **Implement Gradual Migration** to avoid disruption

-This plan ensures a professional, mathematically harmonious color palette that enhances the AudioServiceApp's visual appeal while maintaining accessibility and performance standards.
+This plan ensures a professional, mathematically harmonious color palette that enhances the YBF Studio's visual appeal while maintaining accessibility and performance standards.